 Explanation of Sections in Pre-Review Checklists:

 Previously issued authorizations or violations onsite: Search the file number in NJEMS to see if there are any previously issued determinations, authorizations, or violations onsite.
-If nothing comes up in NJEMS, you may need to look in older database (Paradox).
+Previous permit authorizations may place constraints on future development onsite, therefore it is important to document all authorizations that have been granted by DLUR.
+If nothing comes up in NJEMS, and historical aerials show that there was development onsite that may have needed wetlands authorizations, you can check Paradox, which contains information for authorizations prior to 2002.

+Using Paradox:

+Navigate to depnet/ and click on Web Intelligence on the left hand list

+User name: firstinitiallastname ie: jsmith

+Password: firstinitiallastname ie: jsmith

+If you cannot gain access with this combination of username/password, email Imran Hussain at Imran.hussain@dep.nj.gov to request access to web intelligence.
+He will provide you with login information.

+Click on Documents on the left hand side.

 Expand the Public Documents tab on the left hand side.
 Navigate down to Land Use and expand.
 Open Paradox.

-Previous permit authorizations may place constraints on future development onsite.
+Choose your search method under the Title list.
+Searching by block-lot and county-municipality or by file number are the easiest ways to find your site.
+Enter the site information and click “run request”.
+If there are approvals on the site, a report will be generated which details the file number, site location, permit type, owner, and program manager.
+Use this information to locate the file if necessary.

 Historic Aerials: USE ArcGIS and Pictometry to look at the land use over the last few decades.
 If there has been a change of land use without permit authorization, there may be potential for Land Use Enforcement action.